Canisback/targon/README.md

 Take a look a the [examples](http://github.com/Canisback/targon/examples).

-Targon support [Solari](https://github.com/Canisback/solari) as an add-on.
+Targon supports [Solari](https://github.com/Canisback/solari) as an add-on.
 To use it, you have to install it separately (as in it is not installed when installing Targon).

 ## Roadmap